drevell/lyticscli/README.md

     lytics setconfig key myapikey

-Also, there are two environment varials that can be used
+Also, there are two environment variabls that can be used instead of configuration file setings or arguments.

     LIOAID # aid